Tennessee vs. Kentucky NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Tennessee and its opponents have gone over the current 56.5-point total in five of eight games (62.5%) this season.
+- Tennessee and its opponents have combined to score more than 56.5 points in five of eight games this season.

-- Kentucky's games have gone over 56.5 points in two opportunities this season.
+- Kentucky and its opponents have combined to score more than 56.5 points in two games this season.

-- Saturday's over/under is 7.9 points lower than the two team's combined 64.4 points per game average.
+- The combined points per game average of the two teams, 64.4, is 7.9 points more than Saturday's over/under.

 - These two squads combine to surrender 47.3 points per game, 9.2 fewer than this contest's over/under.

-- The average total in Volunteers games this season is 63.2, 6.7 points more than Saturday's total of 56.5.
+- Volunteers games this season feature an average total of 63.2 points, a number 6.7 points higher than Saturday's over/under.

-- In 2021, games involving the Wildcats have averaged a total of 50.8 points, 5.7 fewer than this game's set over/under.
+- The 50.8 PPG average total in Wildcats games this season is 5.7 points fewer than this game's over/under.

 Tennessee Stats and Trends